poibear/AnxietyPredictor/README.md

 ``images`` Self-explanatory.
 This directory holds images used for the webapp that you will see mostly throughout the homepage and on the form page.

+``js`` This directory handles all the slider bars and animations for the form page to help you easily progress through the questionaire that is given.

 ### Usage
 Execute ``app.py`` and navigate to your local IP (or [localhost](localhost:8080)) on port 8080.